cjgolla/art-website/README.md

 Features:
 ---------
--to try out the login feature, type in honeybuns for the username and 12345 for the password.
+-To try out the login feature, type in honeybuns for the username and 12345 for the password.
--This app utilizes local storage to let the app know if a user is logged in and to fetch the name of the user.
+-This app utilizes local storage to let the it know if a user is logged in and to fetch the name of the user.
 I've utilized a locally stored loginTabFlag variable which switches between null and 1 depending on if the user is logged in or not.
-Despite the fact that the username is also stored in the local storage, it practically serves no purpose.
+Despite the fact that the username is also stored in the local storage and is retrieved by the app, it practically serves no purpose.